Is it Worth Visiting Santiago de Compostela?

 Discover Santiago at Night

-I love a walking tour and Santiago at night is a wonderful place.
+Have I mentioned that I love a walking tour?
+Santiago at night is a wonderful place once the day tourists have left.
 There are so many secret corners and narrow streets to discover that makes a walking tour such a great idea!

-I love the Night Tour Land of Legends and Meigas which takes you through the streets of Santiago de Compostela, exploring the city’s unique history, culture, and mythology.
+I love the Night Tour Land of Legends and Meigas.
+Travel through the streets of Santiago de Compostela, exploring the city’s unique history, culture, and mythology.
 You can hear local stories that have been passed down from generation to generation, visit special places where local superstitions are still alive and well, and sample some of the delicious local food and drink along the way.

 If you’re lucky you might also get to see the shadow of the pilgrim under the baroque clock tower in the Plaza de la Quintana!